 \label{sec:score}

-The performance assessment in the present context consists in verifying the prediction of an ensemble-probabilistic technique.
-The set of precipitations values collected with each analogue can be considered as a sample drawn from the conditional distribution associated with the current circulation.
+The performance assessment in the present context consists of verifying the prediction of an ensemble probabilistic technique.
+The set of precipitation values collected with each analogue can be considered as a sample drawn from the conditional distribution associated with the current circulation.
 The score that is most often used to assess an AM performance is the CRPS \citep[Continuous Ranked Probability Score,][]{Brown1974, Matheson1976, Hersbach2000}.
-It allows evaluating the predicted cumulative distribution functions $F(y)$, for example of the precipitation values $y$ from analogue situations, compared to the observed value $y^{0}$.
+It allows evaluating the predicted cumulative distribution functions $F(y)$, for example, of the precipitation values $y$ from analogue situations, compared to the observed value $y^{0}$.
 The better the prediction, the smaller the score.
-The mean CRPS of a prediction series of length $n$ can be written:
+The mean CRPS of a prediction series of length $n$ can be written as:

 \begin{equation}